-In the 1930s in Wedgwood there were mostly small houses and very few big houses, due to the difficulty of heating and that smaller houses were less expensive.
-One big house which was very visible was perched on the crest of a high hill, overlooking the valley of the Picardo Farm.
+In the 1930s in Wedgwood there were mostly small houses and very few big houses, due to the difficulty of heating and that smaller houses were less expensive to build.
+One big house which was very visible was perched on the crest of a high hill, west-facing and overlooking the valley of the Picardo Farm.
 The house at 8234 28th Ave NE is in today’s Wedgwood neighborhood, but in those days the area was outside the city limits and had no name.

 In the 1930s Margaret Mattocks was fascinated with the big white house on the hilltop and she liked to take walks up there to see it.
 There was no I-5 freeway then, so from her house at NE 80th & 2nd Ave NE Margaret was able to walk straight east on NE 80th Street until she came to 25th Ave NE where there was the Picardo Farm (now the City of Seattle P-Patch.)
 A steep path at NE 82nd Street went up the hill to where the big white house at 8234 28th Ave NE was part of a one-block development.